 Skeletal muscle is the most abundant tissue in the vertebrate body.
 Several hundreds of muscles are present in the human body.
 They are playing an important role not only in the control of movements and posture, but they are also required for respiration, for the control of body temperature, and they exert an important metabolic function.
 Although muscles appear superficially alike at different anatomical locations, in reality there is considerably more diversity than initially believed.
 Heterogeneity is apparent during development at the molecular and cellular level.
 Multiple waves of muscle precursors with different features appear before birth and, by differentiating into syncytial fibers, contribute to muscular diversification.

 Importantly, not all the myogenic progenitors terminally differentiate into fibers during development, but a fraction of them remain in the adult muscles as undifferentiated pool of stem cells.
 These stem cells are mediating muscle repair.
 Under normal conditions skeletal muscles present a very powerful regenerative response when challenged by injury.
 Nevertheless, the regenerative potential is progressively lost under specific pathophysiological conditions, such as aging or a variety neuromuscular diseases, in which fibrotic tissue progressively replaces muscle fibers leading to an impairment of muscle function.

-Stem cell dysfunction in neuromuscular diseases and aging
+- Stem cell dysfunction in neuromuscular diseases and aging

-Stem cell heterogeneity in muscle development and regeneration
+- Stem cell heterogeneity

 - Stefano Biressi, PI